The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

 History of Tea

 For All The Tea in China by Sarah Rose

-If you really want to know about tea, you should know the history of tea and how it came into the western world.
+If you really want to know about tea, you should know its history and how it came into the western world.
 This book has become a favorite of mine.
-It tells the fascinating true story of tea espionage as it was carried out by the British East India Company.
-Robert Fortune, the Scottish Botanist was sent undercover to China on a mission to steal China’s closely guarded secrets on tea growing and production.
+It tells the fascinating true story of tea espionage as the British East India Company carried it out.
+Robert Fortune, the Scottish Botanist, was sent undercover to China on a mission to steal China's closely guarded secrets on tea growing and production.

 In 1848, most Chinese territories were forbidden to foreigners.
 Robert Fortune disguised himself as a Mandarin and traveled deep into the Wu Yi mountains, the center of tea production, to discover their horticultural secrets.

 For All the Tea in China is the amazing story of Fortune's journeys deep into China and his tea smuggling adventures.
 Fortune engaged in the ultimate corporate espionage sealing the fate of empires.